Skip to main content

 You have the legal right to choose your own contractor.
 How to select one, what to watch for, and how to handle the insurance company's preferred vendor pressure.

-Churches and nonprofits face insurance challenges that no other policyholder encounters: irreplaceable stained glass, the abuse exclusion, volunteer injury gaps, historic code compliance nightmares, and donated property valuation.
-Learn how to navigate these unique claims.
+Churches and nonprofits face challenges no other policyholder does: stained glass, abuse exclusions, volunteer injury gaps, and historic code compliance.

 Closing Ratios: The Hidden Metric That May Be Driving Your Claim Outcome